krishnan-mani/send_events_to_cloudwatch/README.md

 ```ruby

 {:next_sequence_token=>"49593595059719128983591384647393373584404458978366498066", :rejected_log_events_info=>nil}

 ```

 How (with Docker)
 ---

+_Remember_!
-Remember!
-Do not check-in credentials into version control or bake into Docker images!!!
+- Do not check-in credentials into version control or bake into Docker images!!!

 ```
 $ docker build . -t send-events-to-cloudwatch